Uneven Floor Fall Accident Attorneys

 - Cracked sidewalks, driveways and other surfaces

 - Owner's negligence in failing to warn a visitor as to a known uneven surface

 Damages Available in Uneven Floor Accident Cases

 A single fall on an uneven surface can lead to severe injuries.
 Here are some of the injuries that a person can suffer from an uneven floor accident case:

 - Severe back injuries

 - Pelvic bone and hip injuries

 - Brain damage

-Rosenfeld Injury Lawyers has experience representing people injured in slip and falls and other types of accidents due to uneven floors.
+Rosenfeld Injury Lawyers LLC has experience representing people injured in a slip and fall and other types of accident due to uneven floors.
 If you believe you may have a case, we welcome you to contact us without any cost or obligation on your end.
-As with all of our personal injury cases, we only receive a legal fee when their is a recovery for you.
+As with all of our personal injury cases, we only receive a legal fee when there is a recovery for you.
 Call us anytime.